JoelStansbury/Clasical-Object-Detection/README.md

 ** Warning ** It is NOT fast.
 The image below took 0.5 and 6 seconds respectively

+Also, I suspect a simple contour map will perform better than this for most cases

 <img src='Examples/output.png' height=200px>
 <img src='Examples/output1.png' height=200px>